GitEric77/MotoBM/README.md

 will create separate XML zone files for each repeater with active talkgroups.
 It will also create a contacts.csv file with all unique talkgroup IDs and their names fetched from the BrandMeister API.

+`./zone.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon=-93.2780 -6 -o custom_folder`

+will create XML zone file(s) in the 'custom_folder' directory with all repeaters for 70cm band with 6 digit ID 100 kilometers around Minneapolis.

-In case your latitude and/or longitude have negative values, please refer them this way to avoid errors:
+In case your latitude and/or longitude have negative values, in the cli please enclose the negative values in quotes with a leading space :

 `./zone.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon " -93.2780" -6`
 or
+`./zone.py -b uhf -t gps -lat 44.9570 -lon " -93.2780" -r 200 -6 -tg`

+in the gui you will see negative values formatted as

 `./zone.py -n 'Minneapolis' -b uhf -t gps -lat 44.9570 -lon=-93.2780 -6`

-or

-`./zone.py -b uhf -t gps -lat 44.9570 -lon " -93.2780" -r 200 -6 -tg`

 While creating zone file(s) the script will also output the list of found repeaters like this: